What is Microsoft Teams?

 Microsoft (MS) Teams is a collaboration tool for groups to create content and share the information they need to work together.
 The tool is operated by Microsoft as part of their MS 365 suite.
 MS Teams enables users within the University to connect via instant messaging, video conferencing and online meetings while simultaneously working together on a document in real-time.

-Microsoft Teams was configured to facilitate and support collaborative work for UBC staff, faculty and students.
-Researchers can use Teams to collaborate on research related documentation and store research data, as well as perform administrative tasks such as scheduling, developing protocols and planning.
+Researchers can use MS Teams to collaborate on research related documentation and store research information, as well as perform administrative tasks such as scheduling, developing protocols and planning.

 Microsoft (MS) OneDrive is a file hosting and synchronization service operated by Microsoft, as part of their suite of MS 365 applications.
 MS OneDrive allows users to securely store, share and synchronize files and folders from anywhere at any time.

-Microsoft OneDrive was deployed as a storage solution for UBC electronic information, including research data, and is intended to serve as a replacement for UBC WorkSpace 2.0.
+MS OneDrive was deployed as a storage solution for UBC Electronic Information, including research information.

 Considerations when using UBC OneDrive and Teams for research

-Use of the UBC Microsoft Teams and OneDrive is subject to UBC Security Policy SC14 and associated standards.
-Users and data stewards are responsible for taking appropriate precautions to protect electronic information stored in Teams and/or OneDrive.
+Use of the UBC Microsoft Teams and OneDrive is subject to UBC Information Systems Policy (SC14) and associated standards.
+Users and data stewards are responsible for taking appropriate precautions to protect information stored in Teams and/or OneDrive.
 Research ethics applications must also include the details of data storage, both while data is being collected and after publication.

 Consideration | Teams | OneDrive |